Lara Breitmoser, B.A.

-Florian is co-founder and co-editor of the Young Journal of European Affairs.
-He is currently studying for his master’s degree in International Relations at the London School of Economics and Political Science (LSE), having completed his undergrad in political science at the Ludwig-Maximilians-University Munich and studied abroad at the University of Helsinki.
+Florian is co-founder and co-editor of the Young Journal of European Affairs (YJEA).
+He obtained his bachelor’s degree in political science at the Ludwig-Maximilians-University Munich, having studied abroad at the University of Helsinki, and recently graduated with a master’s degree in International Relations from the London School of Economics and Political Science (LSE).
+He is currently pursuing a second master’s degree at Leiden University in The Hague.
 He’s mainly interested in International Security and International Organisations.
-He has co-authored a comparative study on Conflicts of Interest in the EU Member States for the European Parliament, followed by a book published with Peter Lang and two journal articles in Public Management Review and Public Integrity.
+Florian has co-authored a comparative study on Conflicts of Interest in the EU Member States for the European Parliament, followed by a book published with Peter Lang and two journal articles in Public Management Review and Public Integrity.
 Furthermore, he has presented papers at ECPR’s General Conference and the Second Environmental Peacebuilding Conference.

 Benjamin Brown, M.Sc.